shawon100/Image-Layer/README.md

-# imagelayer
+# image layer
-imagelayer generates a new layered image from your given image by adding a  support layer .
+image layer generates a new layered image from your given image by adding a  support layer .

-See Demo
+# See Demo

 <a href="http://ruet13.freeiz.com">Demo</a>